hapify/cli/README.md

 hpf create
 ```

-This will create a new Hapify file structure in the current directory.
+This will create a new Hapify files structure in the current directory.
 It creates a file `hapify.json` and a folder `hapify` containing a template `hello-world.hpf`.

 #### Start the console